 (Courtesy of Minard Coons)

 Above - Harry Harvey Sr. and Fred Scott.
 Harvey was Fred's helper in the final four films produced by C. C. Burr and directed by Raymond K. Johnson.
-Harvey did many bit and supporting roles in movies - a couple of examples: he was manager Joe McCarthy in THE PRIDE OF THE YANKEES (1942), the saga of Yankee baseball player Lou Gehrig (played by Gary Cooper); and he was the doctor describing June Allyson's medical issues to James Stewart in THE GLENN MILLER STORY (1954).
-Harvey also portrayed the town law officer on the ROY ROGERS TV show.
+Harvey did many character roles in movies and television - examples: he was manager Joe McCarthy in THE PRIDE OF THE YANKEES (1942), the saga of Yankee baseball player Lou Gehrig (played by Gary Cooper); he was the doctor describing June Allyson's medical issues to James Stewart in THE GLENN MILLER STORY (1954); and he portrayed "Sheriff Tom Blodgett" on the ROY ROGERS TV show.

 (From Old Corral collection)

-Jean Carmen (Julia Thayer in THE PAINTED STALLION serial) has won negotiations on who does the clothes washin' in this scene with melodious Fred Scott from IN OLD MONTANA (Spectrum, 1939).
+Jean Carmen has won the negotiations on who does the clothes washin' in this still with Fred Scott from IN OLD MONTANA (Spectrum, 1939).
+Jean Carmen is best remembered when she was billed as "Julia Thayer" and rode the paint horse in THE PAINTED STALLION (Republic, 1937) cliffhanger.

 (Courtesy of Scott Thompson)

-Several years after his Spectrum series ended, Fred Scott did RODEO RHYTHM (PRC, 1942) which featured Roy Knapp's Rough Riders and a bunch of kiddies.
-Scott Thompson's Mom, Donna Jean Meinke, was in the film as a lil' girl named Juanita, and she is standing next to Fred Scott in the above photo.
+Several years after his Spectrum series ended, Fred Scott starred in RODEO RHYTHM (PRC, 1942) which featured Roy Knapp's Juvenile Rough Riders Kids.
+Scott Thompson's Mom, Donna Jean Meinke, was in the film as a lil' girl named Juanita, and she's standing next to Scott in the above photo.

 On the trail of Frederick Leedom Scott

-The Family Search website (free), Ancestry.com (subscription), Newspaper Archive, trade publications, and the California Death Index provide more on Fred Scott and family:
+The Family Search website (free), Ancestry.com (subscription), newspapers, trade publications, and the California Death Index provide more on Fred Scott and family:

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has film information on Fred Scott, Al "Fuzzy" St. John, Harry Harvey, Jed Buell, and C. C. Burr: